m1ner79/Ebla-Project/README.md

 *  You will be able to register many projects.

 *  Messages will be stored based on the project membership.

+## Developement

+You will need to install docker-compose.
+It is a tool for defining and running multi-container Docker applications.
+You can find instructions on how to install it [here](https://docs.docker.com/compose/install/).</br>
+After successful installation, run this command: `docker-compose -f docker-compose.yml up`.
+This will start whole enviroment required to run ebla.</br>
+Now, go to `http://localhost:enter your port/` to check if everything works correctly.

 ## License